 Farmers Markets, Craft Brews and Coffee

 There are 3 main Farmers Markets on the Big Island – Keauhou, Kona Town & Hilo Farmers Market – plus 4 smaller markets located across the Island.
-At each you’ll find lots of fresh fruits and vegetables along with locally made arts and crafts – and at some you can even sit down for a quick meal created with all the delicious local produce: easily one of the best big island activities.
+At each you’ll find lots of fresh vegetables and fruits in Hawaii along with locally made arts and crafts – and at some you can even sit down for a quick meal created with all the delicious local produce: easily one of the best big island activities.

 Moving on from the markets, be sure to make a visit to the Kona Brewing Co and sample some of their locally crafted beers and brews.
 At the Kona Pub and Brewery you’ll find live music, delicious food and even have the opportunity to tour the facility.